pjmcar23/latin102profile/translation2.md

    - urn:cite2:hmt:ls.markdown:n17964

 4. Identify the form of sagittis.
 Why does Hyginus use this case?
-   - f. dat. pl.
+   - f. dat. pl.❌
    - The arrow is being stabbed into Nessus by Hercules, so the arrow receives the direct impact by Hercules.
 Therefore in an indirect way.

 5. Identify the form of moriens.
-   - neuter, nominative, singular, present, active
+   - neuter,❌ nominative, singular, present, active

 6. Identify felle.
 Why does Hyginus use this case?
    - n. abl. sg.
-   - It shows relation to a past action completed by Hercules.
+   - It shows relation to a past action completed by Hercules.❌

 7. Identify the form of tinctas.
    - f. acc. pl. perfect passive

 8. Identify the form of exceptum.
-   - neuter, nominative, signular,/ perfect, passive
+   - neuter,❌ nominative, signular,/ perfect, passive

 9. William Faulkner’s novel As I lay dying takes its title from an English translation of a single word in Odyssey 11.424.
 In Greek, where participles function very differently from English but similarly to Latin, that word is a present active participle.
 Suggest one or more possible translations of Faulkner’s title into Latin.
    - moriens
-   - morientis
+   - morientis❌

 ## C. Translation

-Deianira, the wife of Hercules, was unable to cross the large river, whose name was Evenus, and asked the centaur Nessum, whose sons were Ixionis and Nubis, for help.
+Deianira, the wife of Hercules, was unable to cross the large river, whose name was Evenus, and asked the centaur Nessum, whose sons were Ixionis and Nubis,❌ for help.
-Here, he elevated Deianira, in the river, and wished to rape her.
+Here❌, he elevated Deianira, in the river, and wished to rape her.
 Here, when Hercules intervened and, when Deianira begged with tears for his help, pierced Nessum with an arrow.

+❌ **Rest of passage?**